Eremophila spuria: Description

 Eremophila spuria is an open shrub which grows to a height of between 0.6 and 2 m.
 Its branches and leaves are glabrous and sticky, especially when young, due to the presence of resin.
 The leaves are flat and linear in shape, mostly 21-48 mm long, 1.5-3 mm wide and have a few scattered teeth on their margins.

-The flowers are borne singly or in groups of up to 4 in leaf axils on mostly glabrous stalks 12-24 mm long.
-There are 5 yellow-green or brownish, overlapping, elliptic to lance-shaped sepals which are mostly 10-14.5 mm long.
+The flowers are borne singly or in groups of up to four in leaf axils on mostly glabrous stalks 12-24 mm long.
+There are five yellow-green or brownish, overlapping, elliptic to lance-shaped sepals which are mostly 10-14.5 mm long.
 The sepals are often densely covered with glandular hairs otherwise almost glabrous but with spots of brown resin.
 The petals are 18.5-26 mm long and are joined at their lower end to form a tube.
 The petal tube is white to lilac-coloured, blue or purple, with lines of yellow-brown spots inside the tube.
 The petal tube and its lobes are hairy on the outside, the lobes are glabrous inside and the inside of the tube is filled with woolly hairs.
-The 4 stamens are enclosed in the petal tube.
-Flowering occurs between March to October and is followed by fruits which are dry, woody, oval-shaped and 6-7 mm long.
+The four stamens are enclosed in the petal tube.
+Flowering occurs between March and October and is followed by fruits which are dry, woody, oval-shaped and 6-7 mm long.